emilpriver/geni/README.md

 ### Running in CI/CD

-In a CI/CD should the database_url come from a seurity store and be appended to the environment as the `DATABASE_URL`.
+In a CI/CD should the database_url come from a security store and be appended to the environment as the `DATABASE_URL`.
 If the `DATABASE_URL` is provided as a environment variable is the only command you need to run

 ```rust
 geni up